Read on to learn more about this groundbreaking film format and the history of Cinerama here in Bradford.

 Previously the site of Bradford’s Library Theatre, Pictureville was converted into the current 306-seat cinema in 1992.
 A Cinerama system was installed at Pictureville in 1993, making the screening of this rare format possible in both 35mm and digital.

-The cinema boasts the deeply curved, louvred screen necessary to show Cinerama films.
-As well as its Cinerama capabilities, Pictureville also screens new releases and classic movies, and today the auditorium is also equipped with the latest 4K digital projection system and fabulous 7.1 surround sound.
+The theatre boasts the deeply curved, louvred screen necessary to show Cinerama films.
+As well as its Cinerama capabilities, Pictureville screens new releases and classic movies, and today the auditorium is also equipped with the latest 4K digital projection system and fabulous 7.1 surround sound.

-Many famous faces have appeared on the Pictureville stage, from legendary actors such as Ray Winstone and Barbara Windsor to icons of videogaming like Warren Spector, John Romero and YouTube superstars The Yogscast.
+Many famous faces have appeared on the Pictureville stage, from legendary actors such as Ray Winstone, Aamir Khan and Barbara Windsor to icons of videogaming like Warren Spector, John Romero and YouTube superstars The Yogscast.

 Bill Bryson famously wrote about visiting Pictureville in his book Notes from a Small Island.
 Lord David Puttnam, film producer and former CEO of Columbia Pictures, described it as ‘the best cinema in the world’.